 With the growth of cloud services, companies are using dozens of SaaS platforms, as well as many more micro and sub services via their cloud providers.
 Organizations may be using multiple key management servers and protocols across these different services and platforms.
 And, at the same time these cloud services are operating, local applications are running in their data centers.
 Under these circumstances, the multiple key management servers will likely have varied levels of security and conformity to industry standards.
 This complicates data infrastructure, increasing cost and risk while decreasing efficiency.

 The development of KMIP as a standard for data management makes this complex infrastructure simply unnecessary.
 KMIP and centralized key management infrastructure are built into the DNA of SvKMS.
-StorMagic recognizes the need for seamless protection of keys, secrets and credentials across multiple applications and use cases, both on-premise and in the cloud.
+StorMagic recognizes the need for seamless protection of keys, secrets and credentials across multiple applications and use cases, both on-premises and in the cloud.
 In many cases, the combination of SvKMS with various KMIP enabled platforms already in your infrastructure, such as in VMware, Hyper-V or numerous storage arrays, presents an opportunity to activate native encryption features with almost no effort, thus increasing your security posture significantly in a short time.

 3. Be Compliant and Proactive in Handling Sensitive Data